ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Some of the most crucial steps in mental growth are based not simply on acquiring new skills, but on acquiring new administrative ways to use what one already knows.<br>
   ―Marvin Minsky

+- Gullible women will reproduce more.
+Gullible men will reproduce less.<br>
+  ―Evelyn Jane Saungikar